OData/ODataConnectedService/README.md

 The repository has 2 projects which are
 1. The main ODataConnectedService project `ODataConnectedService.sln`
-2. The ODataConnectedService Tests project `ODataConnectedService.Tests.sln`
+2. The ODataConnectedServiceTests project `ODataConnectedService.Tests.sln`

 #### Building in visual studio
 Open the `ODataConnectedService.sln` in visual studio and install any suggested extensions that may be missing in your instance.